pamelac21/Just-Tech-News/README.md

 # Just Tech News

+* Drops tables if changes are made making Sequelize create new tables if the data model or model associations have changed by using the command `sequelize.sync({force:true})` in the `server.js` file

 ## Tools
 `JawsDB` Add-On (Links to an external site.) is a Heroku add-on that provides a fully functional MySQL database server for use with your Heroku application.